top of page

 B E A U T Y B E F O R E M E

-creating a thought provoking work for anyone interested in the allegorical beauty
+Beauty Before Me brings together photographs of nature and classic Native American texts, creating a thought provoking work for anyone interested in the allegorical beauty

 of nature, and in practicing heart centered connection, love, and peace.

-This limited edition of Beauty Before Me was made as the full artistic vision
+This limited edition was created as the full artistic vision for the book.
+The book block

-Each page pulls the next one open, and all the pages are connected, symbolizing
+is completely accordion folded, and comes inside its own clamshell box, enclosed with vintage Native American trading beads.
+Each page pulls the next one open, and all the pages are connected, symbolizing the way we are all ultimately connected.

-the images began with digital capture, I made most of the images in this book on some form of Polaroid or Kodak film.
-I used various Polaroid cameras, as well as
+I made most of the images in this book on some form of Polaroid or Kodak film.
+I used various Polaroid cameras, as well as my 35mm Nikon FM2, and 4X5 inch

-my 35mm Nikon FM2, and 4X5 inch Graflex Crown Graphic from the 1930’s.
-Most
+Graflex Crown Graphic from the 1930’s.
+Most of the images were printed in France

-of the images were printed in France by the Atelier Fresson, using a vintage
+by the Atelier Fresson, using a vintage process begun in 1899.
+The entire process

-process begun in 1899.
-The entire process is chemical free and produces subtle pointillist tonalities that last forever.
-The prints were carefully reproduced and printed on a traditional offset press, and the books were finished by hand.
+is chemical free and produces subtle pointillist tonalities that last forever.
+Those prints were carefully reproduced and printed on a traditional offset press, and the books were finished by hand.
+Making this book has been a true labor of love.

-to, and I let it evolve as it felt right.
+I made it the way I really wanted to, and I let it evolve as it felt right.

 I've always admired the depth that the Native Americans, and other